RX-M/classfiles/ssh-setup.md

 # RX-M - SSH setup for Cloud Lab Access

 RX-M courses can be delivered in conjunction with a cloud based lab environment.
-To access a cloud lab system during class students will need to have an ssh client installed on their computer and access to ssh servers running on the internet.
+To access a cloud lab system during class students will need to have an ssh client installed on their computer and internet ssh access.

 Any mainstream ssh client will work and OSX/Linux computer systems have a good ssh client preinstalled.